thunderbird/webext-docs/tabs.rst

          :name: ``newWindowId``
          :type: (integer)

-.. _tabs.onCreated:
+.. _tabs.on^created:

 onCreated
 ---------

 .. api-section-annotation-hack:: -- [Added in TB 62]

 Fired when a tab is created.
 The tab may still be loading, with its title being :value:`loading...` and its URL being :value:`about:blank`.
-To detect when the tab has finished loading, listen to the :ref:`tabs.onUpdated` event.
+To detect when the tab has finished loading, listen to the :ref:`tabs.on^updated` event.

 .. api-header::
    :label: Parameters for onCreated.addListener(listener)